Your Shopping Bag

 For most watch manufacturers, sapphire is used almost exclusively for crystals; many watches these days feature one both in the front (for the standard dial protection) and in the back (for showing off the movement through a window).
 Sapphire is also used for the dials of skeleton watches, like the Zenith Defy Extreme above, as the primary appeal of such timepieces is that they offer an open view of the movement, which can only be accomplished through a transparent dial surface.

-More bold and difficult in their execution are the sapphire cases that a handful of watch maisons have dabbled in making during their last decade plus.
-Max Busser’s MB&F brand was one of the first to introduce one, on its Horological Machine 2 SV.
+More bold and difficult in their execution are the sapphire cases that a handful of watch maisons have dabbled in making during the last decade-plus.
+Max Büsser’s MB&F brand was one of the first to introduce one, on its Horological Machine 2 SV.
 Other trendsetters like Richard Mille, with its RM 056 model in 2012, and Hublot, with numerous versions of its Big Bang Unico Sapphire model, have followed suit.
 Hublot has particularly pushed the envelope in its use of sapphire, not only developing new difficult-to-achieve colors of the material but also using it for both a case and a bracelet in its Big Bang Integral Sapphire and even for a tourbillon bridge in its Big Bang Sapphire Tourbillon.

 Official Authorized Dealer of over 40+ leading luxury brands.